-You can use the search box at the top of the Package Manager window to find any packages that match the text you enter.
-The Package Manager updates the package list as you enter text, displaying every package within the current context that matches.
+You can use the search box at the top of the Package Manager window to find any packages or feature sets that match the text you enter.
+The Package Manager updates the list as you enter text, displaying every package or feature set within the current context that matches.
 For example, if you enter web in the search box, the list displays different results depending on whether you choose the Built-in packages list context or the Unity Registry list context:

-You can look for a package by its name or its display name.
-You can search for either the display name as it appears in the Package Manager window or, for Unity packages, the registered package name that begins with com.unity.
+You can look for a package or a feature set by its name (ID) or its display name.
+You can search for either the display name as it appears in the Package Manager window or, for Unity packages and feature sets, the registered package name that begins with com.unity.

-Your search text could match the beginning, middle, or end of the package’s name.
-The Package Manager updates the list of packages dynamically.
+Your search text could match the beginning, middle, or end of the name.
+The Package Manager updates the list dynamically.

-Note: You can search for either Unity packages or Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
+Note: You can search for either Unity packages and feature sets or Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
 Offers a wide variety of assets, from textures, models and animations to whole project examples, tutorials and Editor extensions.
 More info

 See in Glossary packages.
 The list context you choose defines where the Package Manager searches: